 This was on the top of my to-do list for Kyoto and also for Japan.
 I wanted to experience the traditional beauty of wearing a kimono and see if I could balance on those wooden slippers.
 I rented my partner and I the ‘Couples Package’ through Wargo, an online kimono rental website.
 The reason I decided to go with Wargo was that their website had multiple languages, they had many locations across Kyoto (and more specifically right across from the main train station) and offered affordable deals.
 I was able to select my kimono online in advance.
 It does get a little pricey when you pay for extras, like an obi and hair pieces but I found it totally worth it.

 After being dressed by the ninjas of Kyoto, my partner and I spent the day exploring Fushimi Inari and took some of the best photos of the whole trip.
-I would recommend this experience to anyone wanting a truly memorable holiday.
+If you want to learn how you can rent a kimono read my complete guide here.

 Cost: From 2500 yen (basic package) to 14,500 yen (extreme deluxe package)

-8. Slurp up a fiery bowl of noodles AT Fire Ramen
+8. Slurp up a bowl of fiery ramen at No Ramen No Life

 Fire Ramen Menbakaichida is a true eccentric Japanese restaurant, complete with a stage of selfie sticks, hugs with the chef and of course liquid hot flames of fire!
 The slogan of the restaurant is ‘NO RAMEN, NO LIFE‘ and is in full swing here.
 It was an absolutely crazy experience that I couldn’t miss out on, you have to see it believe it: